 I'm Michael Lawrence.

-I'm a writer, editor, researcher, and educator.
-I'm interested in media, culture, design, and public communication.
+I'm a writer, editor, researcher, and teacher.
+I work with words.
+I spend a lot of time thinking about media, culture, brands, design, and communication.
 And I'm taking a leap.

 I'm A Leap year Fellow

-I'm currently a fellow with the Experience Institute, a unique program blazing new trails in higher education.
+I'm currently a Leap Year Fellow with the Experience Institute, a unique program blazing trails in higher education.
 I'm designing a year of experiences for myself focused on exploring new contexts where critical inquiry, playful experimentation, and big ideas can fuel meaningful cultural dialogue and creative innovation.

 I'm looking for opportunities to contribute to — and learn from — teams committed to making the world a better place through design, storytelling, and community engagement.